MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-24-personaldb.md

 ---

 PersonalDB[^1] is a little concept I've been throwing around in my head for supporting some things around the endless text files people (or at least, me) have lying around for notes, cheat sheets, references, plans, etc. It's a thing I have kinda started building, but I need to come to grips with what exactly it should be, hence this article.

-In essence, the origin of the problem is that "a file" is not really a useful taxonomy for personal writing.
-You can make it so, by using it as a vague tree, but you will inevitably run into the ruin of all rigid categorizations, the edge cases that are two kinds of something.
+In essence, the origin of the problem is that "a file" does not really lend itself to a useful taxonomy for personal writing.
+You can make it so, by using it as a vague categorization system, but you will inevitably run into the ruin of all rigid categorizations, the edge cases that are two kinds of something.
 For an illustrative example, I have two files, `cooking.org`, which houses my cooking recipes, and `baking.org`, which houses my baking recipes.
 Smashed cucumber salad?
 Clearly cooking.
 Cake?
 Clearly baking.
 Soda bread?
 Savory, but baked, so clearly baking.
 Now, naan?
 It's bread, and all of the other bread is with the baking, but it isn't baked but instead griddled, does that make it cooking?
 It's a question I've answered by just adding the recipes to both files to avoid the frustration of opening a file and then having to backtrack after searching, but that now means drift if it were to change.[^2]

 The solution would clearly be some sort of tagging system rather than a taxonomy.
 Naan gets both tags, both searches find it, grand.
 This would be